flvckz/park-it-finalversion/README.md

 # 🚗 Park-It

 Park-It is a modern web application designed to simplify urban parking by connecting drivers with available parking spots in real-time.
-Built as a final project by Group 3, Park-It aims to reduce the stress of city driving through intuitive design, smart search, and seamless booking.
+Park-It aims to reduce the stress of city driving through intuitive design, smart search, and seamless booking.

 ## 💡 Features